-At week 3 of your pregnancy, your little one is just starting to become an embryo.
-Up until now, your little one was referred to as a zygote, which is the fertilised egg that contains the DNA of each parent.
+At week 3 of your pregnancy, your child is just starting to become an embryo.
+Up until now, your child was referred to as a zygote, which is the fertilised egg that contains the DNA of each parent.
 The zygote is a single cell that multiplies to become a blastocyst, which is a bigger cluster of cells that has an outer layer and an inner layer.
-The inner layer will become your little one, and the outer layer will become the placenta.
+The inner layer will become your child, and the outer layer will become the placenta.
 It takes about six days for the blastocyst to make its way to your uterus.
 Once it reaches your uterus, the blastocyst will start to burrow down into the uterine lining where it becomes an embryo.

 After the blastocyst attaches to the uterus, three layers will form.
 They are the:

-• Ectoderm layer: Your little one’s skin, hair, glands, and brain, among other things
+• Ectoderm layer: Your child’s skin, hair, glands, and brain, among other things

-• Mesoderm layer: Your little one’s bones, muscles, blood, and connective tissues
+• Mesoderm layer: Your child’s bones, muscles, blood, and connective tissues

 Your body in week 3 of pregnancy

 You probably won’t feel big changes taking place inside, or face any major pregnancy symptoms.
 However, your body has already started to create a friendly environment for the newly-fertilised egg.
-To provide nutrients to your little one, your body will produce higher levels of hormones.
+To provide nutrients to your child your body will produce higher levels of hormones.

 You may notice a few general pregnancy symptoms in this early stage, such as: